eduardo2231/eduardo2231/README.md

 # Eduardo Bonometti
 ## About Me
-I am a Python developer with experience in data analysis and SQL.
+I am a Python developer with experience in data analysis and SQL, aiming to grow professionally in Data Science and Machine Learning.
-My goal is to grow as a professional in the fields of Data Science and Machine Learning, developing data-driven solutions that support decision making and innovation.
+I focus on delivering data-driven solutions that enhance decision-making and drive innovation.

 ## GitHub Activity
 # ![GitHub Contribution Graph](https://ghchart.rshah.org/eduardo2231)